andrade-lucas-mo/Node.js-api/README.md

 npm install
 npm start

-Make sure that you have the NodeJS alredy install in your computer
+Make sure that you have the NodeJS alredy install in your computer, the RestAPI will be working on localhost:3000

+you can also use the url https://restapi-andrade.herokuapp.com to access the RestAPI